-As your skill and confidence increase, you can always purchase a other motorcycle.
-You may find that your riding interests change, and a other type of motorcycle may be more suitable for your interests, skills, or the type of riding you want to do.
+As your skill and confidence increase, you can always purchase another motorcycle.
+You may find that your riding interests change, and another type of motorcycle may be more suitable for your interests, skills, or the type of riding you want to do.
 It is up to you to understand the design limitations of your motorcycle and keep safely within its designed operating range.